-This can harm people physically or emotionally and, although the actual behaviour may not be repeated, the threat may be sustained over time, typically by actions, looks, messages, confrontations, physical interventions or the fear of these.
+You have the right to be protected from being hurt and mistreated in body or mind. the threat may be sustained over time, typically by actions, looks, messages, confrontations, physical interventions or the fear of these.
 This is not an exhaustive list and it is important to consider impact, rather than intent and persistence when defining bullying behaviour.